 Øyvor Volle - violin • Annabelle Meare - violin Berit Cardas - viola • Bjørg Lewis - cello

-The quartet's discography is a diverse one and includes Schumann, Brahms, Grieg, Debussy, Bartok, Nielsen, Asheim, "Les Vendredis" (Russian vignettes of the turn of the 20th century) all for SIMAX Classics, as well as the Mozart clarinet quintet with Martin Fröst for BIS Records.
-Their Debussy and Grieg recording received the Diapason d'Or.
-Their most recent SIMAX release is of Beethoven's Op.130 and Op.133.
+The quartet’s discography includes Beethoven, Schumann, Brahms, Grieg, Debussy, Bartok, Nielsen, Asheim, as well as the Mozart Clarinet Quintet with Martin Fröst.
+Their Debussy and Grieg String Quartets recording received the Diapason d’Or.
+Their most recent recording of Verdi and Sibelius Quartets was released in 2020.
+For this recording, Vertavo was nominated for Germany’s 2021 OPUS Klassik Ensemble of the Year.

 It was 1984.
 Some men in Russian fur hats and coats decided to host a string quartet competition in the north of Finland in the middle of winter.